The Proposed Changes to Capital Gains Tax

 Since the pandemic looked to be truly over, the world has faced a variety of economic problems; high inflation, slow growth and issues in the job market to name a few.
 The Treasury does not just have to deal with these, but also work out how it is going to pay for the extra expenses the pandemic incurred.

 One area which looks set for changes is Capital Gains Tax (CGT).
-The Prime Minister, Rishi Sunak, requested a review into CGT all the way back when he was chancellor in June 2020 by the Office for Tax Simplification (OTS).
+Rishi Sunak, requested a review into CGT all the way back when he was chancellor in June 2020 by the Office for Tax Simplification (OTS).
 The resulting November 2020 report has illustrated several ways the government can simplify CGT, as well as increasing their revenues.

 This article is to inform you of the proposed changes to CGT, including for inherited assets.
 The proposed changes may have a considerable impact on your future tax liability.
 However, these changes are not guaranteed to take effect and this article is not recommending any particular course of action.
 In most cases, even if all the proposed changes do go ahead, adjustments won’t necessarily have to be made before the next tax year.